 Welcome to the South’s oldest cultural institution.

-S I N C E I T S F O U N D I N G I N 1 7 4 8 The Library Society has continued to strengthen the intellectual and cultural fabric of the Lowcountry as a private lending library and comfortable gathering spot for reading, exploration of treasured collections, scholarly research and lively programs on literature, history, world affairs and music.
-Now approaching its 275th year, The Charleston Library Society, remains the oldest cultural institution in the South and second oldest circulating library in the country.
+S I N C E I T S F O U N D I N G I N 1 7 4 8 the Library Society has continued to strengthen the intellectual and cultural fabric of the Lowcountry as a private lending library and comfortable gathering spot for reading, exploration of treasured collections, scholarly research and lively programs on literature, history, world affairs, and music.
+After 275 years, the Charleston Library Society remains the oldest cultural institution in the South and second-oldest circulating library in the country.

-A few valuable discoveries in the Library Society’s collections include a manuscript copy of The Fundamental Constitutions of Carolina in John Locke’s hand; letters by George Washington, John Marshall and Alexander Hamilton; a renowned collection of early American and colonial newspapers; rare maps and nautical charts; and surprising manuscript treasures like that of DuBose Heyward’s Porgy.
+A few valuable discoveries in the Library Society’s collections include a manuscript copy of The Fundamental Constitutions of Carolina in John Locke’s hand; letters by George Washington, John Marshall, and Alexander Hamilton; a renowned collection of early American and colonial newspapers; rare maps and nautical charts; and surprising manuscript treasures such as DuBose Heyward’s Porgy.

 Upcoming events